 To date Second Sundays have seen us sitting at the foot of waterfalls, floating in kayaks on Lake Jocassee, riding bikes on the Doodle Trail, and experiencing a Japanese Tea Ceremony in the SC Botanical Gardens.
 Spiritual components have included silence, quiet walking, doodling with chalk, writing haiku, being saged.
 We have included Native American Spirituality, Celtic Spirituality, and a Zen experience.
+We have sought out forgotten cemeteries and waded down streams.
 We are not sure where future ones will lead, but always there is the integrating of the spiritual with God’s creation.

 As we generate plans, there are three current rules: No preaching, no lecture, and no singing.

 Information about upcoming experiences can be found at: